rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 section](#4_2_2_Getting_utility_closer_to_alignment) of the post.

-I don't think it's worth spending the time going over a bunch more topics in detail (before I know more about the reaction to this post), so I'll just do a quick and dirty overrated/underrated in the style of Tyler Cowen.
+I don't think it's worth spending the time going over a bunch more topics in detail (before I know more about the reaction to this post), so I'll just do a quick and dirty more/less at the margin in the style of how Tyler Cowen does overrated/underrated.
 This list probably doesn't include many important topics.
 If you want me to add a topic or discuss a topic in more detail, say so in the comments.

-**Overrated:**
+**Less at the margin:**

 - Reward modeling/preference learning (discussed above).
 - Multi-agent interaction and agent-human interaction.
-This seems like a capability which will be developed by default in slow takeoff and which we don't need in fast takeoff.
+This seems like a capability which will be developed by default in slow takeoff.
+  In fast takeoff scenarios, alignment could require agent-human interaction, but I think it's more effective to figure out this cooperative alignment strategy and then determine exactly what agent-human interaction is needed.
+This is as opposed to working on agent-human interaction in general.
+I would also guess that capable consequentialist generalizes to successful interaction with humans (assuming intentions are aligned).
 - Agent foundations.
-I'm not sure if anyone is even doing agent foundations anymore, but I'll beat the dead horse regardless.
 My not very confident nor well supported intuition is that proving useful things or gaining valuable understanding with this approach is sufficiently unlikely that intellectual resources should be directed elsewhere.

-**Underrated:**
+**More at the margin:**

 - Trying to understand why and how deep learning learns and generalizes.
 I'm sceptical of mathematically rigorous approaches working, but I'd love to be